-Mountain View, CA (May 28, 2013) – With the prize of attending Singularity University’s (SU) Graduate Studies Program, entrepreneurs around the world competed in the 2013 Global Impact Competitions.
+Mountain View, CA (May 28, 2013) – With the prize of attending Singularity University’s (SU) Global Solutions Program, entrepreneurs around the world competed in the 2013 Global Impact Competitions.
 The winners, announced today, will come to SU’s Silicon Valley campus for 10 weeks this summer to study the impact and opportunities of accelerating technologies with the top thinkers in the world.
 The goal: create innovations and organizations that will impact a billion people in a decade and identify solutions to humanity’s grand challenges.

 “The competitions serve as a platform to identify promising innovators and then connect them – and their ideas – to a larger circle of mentorship within their city, country and region,” explained Salim Ismail, Global Ambassador for Singularity University, who started these competitions four years ago.
 “They create and foster local networks of mentors and participants who can then work together on new and innovative projects.”